• Skip to primary navigation

 Vegan Chocolate Cake – Keke Tiakarete Karohuarehe

-E te iwi whānui (to those far and wide), we all have those times in our lives where we need to bake for people with special dietary requirements.
+E te iwi whānui (to those far and wide), this Vegan Chocolate Cake is a winner.
+We all have those times in our lives where we need to bake for people with special dietary requirements.
 Well this keke (cake) has you covered.
 It is both dairy free and egg free and tastes absolutely divine.
-We make a chia egg which combines wai (water) and kākano chia (chia seeds), the chia seeds absorb the wai and helps to maintain the moisture in the keke (cake).
+Make a chia egg by combining wai (water) and kākano chia (chia seeds).
+The chia seeds absorb the wai and help to maintain the moisture in the keke (cake).
 To top it off we add my super simple dairy free chocolate buttercream and adorn it with chocolate petals.
-Nā reira e hoa mā (and so friends), whatever occasion this cake is calling for – get ready for a taste sensation.
+So, whatever occasion this cake is calling for – get ready for a taste sensation.

 However, you can bake it in a single 20 cm – 23 cm cake tin or in a square tin.
 The bake time will extend to 45-50 minutes.
 I also cover the cake with baking tray for the last 15 minutes of baking if I do it one tin.
 Covering it for the final baking process helps prevent the top of the cake from overcooking.